unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/08-formulas.md

 If you'd like to retract by meter squared for example
 <code class="formula">**[width]** * **[length]**</code>

+## Cost formula

+This formula allows you to vary the product cost dynamically.
+It's useful to get a correct profit reporting.

+For example, if you sell a product by the meter, you can configure this formula to calculate the cost based on the length.

+Example:
+<code class="formula">**[height]** * **[cost_per_m]**</code>

 ## Field values for each type

 - **Numeric Input**
   The value is the html field value
   <code class="formula">**[width]**</code>

 - **Slider**
   The value is the current slider value
   <code class="formula">**[slider]**</code>

 - **Dropdown**
   The value is the selected option value
   <code class="formula">**[dropdown]**</code>
   To access the secondary value
   <code class="formula">**[[dropdown]]**</code>

 - **Radio buttons**
   The value is the selected option value
   <code class="formula">**[radio]**</code>
   To access the secondary value
   <code class="formula">**[[radio]]**</code>

 - **Image list**
   The value is the selected option value
   <code class="formula">**[list]**</code>
   To access the secondary value
   <code class="formula">**[[list]]**</code>

 - **Checkbox**
   The value is 1 if checked, 0 otherwise
   <code class="formula">**[checkbox]**</code>

   If you want to add an extra cost when the checkbox is checked:
   <code class="formula">**[checkbox]** * 10</code>
   This will add 10 to the formula result when the checkbox is on.

 - **Text**
   The value is the html field value.
 When using this field inside the formula, always surround it with quotes
   <code class="formula">"**[text]**"</code>
   To get the text length
   <code class="formula">STRLEN("**[text]**")</code>

   To check if the text was filled
   <code class="formula">CHECK("**[text]**")</code>
   This will return 0 if the text is empty and 1 otherwise

 - **Text Area**
   The value is the html field value.
 When using this field inside the formula, always surround it with quotes
   <code class="formula">"**[textarea]**"</code>

 - **Date**
   The value is the html field value.
 When using this field inside the formula, always surround it with quotes
   <code class="formula">"**[date]**"</code>

 - **Image**
   The value is the uploaded image name.
 You can check if there is an image that was uploaded by using the `CHECK` function

   <code class="formula">CHECK("**[image]**")</code>
   This will return 1 if there is an image, 0 otherwise

 - **File**
   The value is the uploaded file name.
 You can check if there is an file that was uploaded by using the `CHECK` function

   <code class="formula">CHECK("**[file]**")</code>
   This will return 1 if there is an image, 0 otherwise

 - **Fixed Value**
   The value is the current field value, that can be either the initial value of the value that was updated using PHP or using a field formula
   <code class="formula">**[fixed]**</code>

 - **Price**
   The value is the current field value, that can be either the initial value of the value that was updated using PHP or using a field formula
   <code class="formula">**[unit_price]**</code>

 - **Dynamic Variable**
   The value is the current field value, that can be either the initial value of the value that was updated using PHP or using a field formula
   <code class="formula">**[dynamic]**</code>

 - **Feature**
   The value is the feature value for the current language
   <code class="formula">**[feature]**</code>

 - **Divider**
   Cannot be used in the formula

 - **Color picker**
   The value is the html field value
   <code class="formula">**[picker]**</code>

 - **Error message**
   Can only be used in [conditions](/dynamicproduct/product-config/09-conditions.md)

 ## Secondary values

 For the fields of type **Dropdown**, **Radio buttons** and **Image list**, you can assign a secondary value to each option.
 The way you use this secondary value in the formula is by using double brackets
 Example
 <code class="formula">**[[dropdown]]**</code>